airchains-network/svm-station/docs/src/validator/get-started/setup-a-validator.md

     --limit-ledger-size
 ```

-Refer to `solana-validator --help` for more information on what each flag is doing in this script.
+Refer to `svm-station-validator --help` for more information on what each flag is doing in this script.
 Also refer to the section on [best practices for operating a validator](../best-practices/operations.md).

 ## Verifying Your Validator Is Working